crkn-rcdr/institutional-usage/README.md

 #### Generate the Usage Report

-Run the `usage_report.py` script to create the Excel usage report based on the filtered logs and institution IP addresses.
+Run the `usage_report.py` script to create the Excel usage report based on the filtered logs and institution IP addresses using the following command:

 ```bash
 python usage_report.py <institution> <logs>